ralfbiedert/cheats.rs/content/_index.md

 <footnotes>

-<sup>1</sup> There is some debate which one is the _best_ to ensure high quality crates.
+<sup>1</sup> {{ opinionated() }} There is some debate which one is the _best_ to ensure high quality crates.
 Actively maintained multi-dev crates probably benefit from more aggressive `deny` or `forbid` lints; less-regularly updated ones probably more from conservative use of `warn` (as future compiler or `clippy` updates may suddenly break otherwise working code with minor issues).

 </footnotes>